ProgrammerByte/69420/README.md

 <br>

 ### 1.5 - Comments
-All upper and lowercase letters are ignored by the 69420 transpiler for example the following program has perfectly valid syntax:
+All upper and lowercase letters are ignored by the 69420 compiler for example the following program has perfectly valid syntax:
 ```
 69420 imports standard library
 1 trivially = 2 by inspection